Skip to content

 The Scoop on Hay Cubes for Horses

 Hay cubes consist of dried forage, such as alfalfa, that is formed into 1.25” wide x 2.5” long rectangular pieces.
 To make a cube, Standlee Premium Products first grows the forage plant to the proper stage of maturity, and then cuts, dries and bales the forage into conventional bales for storage.
 Throughout the year, this baled forage is then coarsely chopped to a fiber length of approximately 2 – 2.5”, mixed with water and bentonite (a natural clay binder).
 Bentonite is an approved horse feed ingredient that is used to prevent the crumbling of cubes prior to feeding (NRC, 2007).
 The moistened forage is then pushed through a dye with pressure to form the cube.
 Once made, the forage cubes are dried to a moisture level that allows for proper storage.
-Standlee Premium Western Forage currently manufactures certified alfalfa cubes, premium alfalfa cubes, alfalfa/timothy grass cubes and alfalfa/oat grass cubes.
+Standlee currently manufactures certified alfalfa cubes, premium alfalfa cubes and alfalfa/timothy grass cubes.

 Types of Horses that Benefit from Forage Cubes